Pin insulator: Collecting

 Pin insulators have become collectible items.
 All glass pin insulators are assigned a Consolidated Design (CD) number, a system first implemented by hobbyist N.R.
 Woodward in 1954, and widely introduced starting in 1965 by collector Helmer Turner.
 CD numbers first appeared in print in Woodward’s “Glass insulators in America, 1967 report”.
 Each CD number corresponds to a specific glass style, shape, or manufacturer.
 CD numbers are only hobby-specific for collectors, and are not used or recognised by insulator manufacturers.

 Insulators, at the time of manufacturing, were simply viewed as an engineering product and were not meant to be an entertainment product for spectators.
 This meant that the quality of the insulators was not a primary concern of the manufacturers that made them.
 The finished product was usually discoloured from impurities and foreign objects diffused within the molten glass and metal molds.
 These impurities give the insulator a unique character and high value as collectors would rather obtain an imperfect product rather than a perfect, common product.
 Impurities in the glass can create amber swirls, milk swirls, graphite inclusions, and two or three-tone insulators.
 Foreign objects contained within the glass are known to be nails, pennies, and screws.

 Although glass insulators are the most popular for the majority of collectors, many people collect porcelain insulators as well.
 These also come in a variety of shapes, sizes, and colors.
-They are classified in the U and M systems, primarily developed by Elton Gish.
+They are classified in the U and M systems, primarily developed by Jack Tod and Elton Gish.